 Pea gravel is an excellent material because of its small size.
-This allows you to create a variety of unique designs using edging and borders.
+This allows you to create a variety of unique designs using edging and borders for exciting gravel patio ideas for every outdoor style.
 The stones also drain naturally and won’t crack during winter freezes and thaws.
 Many homeowners also prefer the attractive, natural look the stones create.

 A gravel patio will make your backyard look beautiful and provide you with a functional space where you and your guests can dine, socialize, and relax.
 Even better, long-term maintenance is a breeze.
 This will allow you to enjoy a beautiful backyard patio that looks like new for many years.

 Building a 16 x 16 gravel patio will typically cost around $200 to $300 and usually takes about 10 hours to complete.
-Since there are so many options, it’s a great idea to browse online for some inspiration before you get started.
+Since there are so many options, it’s a great idea to browse online for gravel patio ideas for inspiration before you get started.
 Once you have an idea of the size and style you want to create, follow these ten simple steps.

 The first step to building your gravel patio is deciding where you want to place it.
 Ideally, you’ll want to choose a space that’s relatively level.
 If it’s too steep, the small, round gravel will begin to shift.
 Also, look for an area that doesn’t get too much foot traffic.
 Otherwise, it can create a mess.
 Finally, pay attention to drainage.
 If there’s a lot of water coursing through the area each time it rains, the water may wash away your gravel.

 Next, you'll need to ensure you order enough pea gravel.
 Generally, for a 16 x 16 backyard garden patio, you’ll need 1.58 cubic yards of pea gravel.